 2. Use a Tier 1 Processing System.

 If you’re not on a tier-one payment processing and fulfillment system, you’re leaving money on the table that’s incredibly easy to pick up if you make the best choice for your business.
-I Like Crochet moved its fulfillment and payment processing to Strategic Fulfillment Group (SFG).
-This was a massive upgrade based on the success of our other publishing partners who have seen an increase of 20 points from a retention rate of 50% to 70%!
+I Like Crochet moved its fulfillment and payment processing to a Tier 1 processing system, which was a massive upgrade based on the success of our other publishing partners who have seen an increase of 20 points from a retention rate of 50% to 70%!
 This represents a 40% lift over the base in year one and a 121% lift by year five.
 This is the easiest money you’ll ever earn.